Can You Serve Someone at Work in California?

 Can a process server enter my workplace to serve me?

 A process server can enter publicly accessible areas of a business to attempt service.
-They cannot enter restricted areas without permission, but they can serve you in any common or publicly accessible part of the workplace.
+They cannot enter restricted or secured areas without permission, but they can serve you in any common or publicly accessible part of the workplace.

 Does my employer have to tell my coworkers I was served?